 Hi everyone!
 Maria here from FoodByMaria.
-I love to share with the world my delicious, healthy recipes that are primarily all plant-based.
+I love to share with the world my delicious, healthy recipes that are primarily plant-based.
 This avocado pasta salad is the perfect summer recipe.
-Take it to a BBQ, eat it on its own, make it for meal prepped lunches for the week, the options are endless with this pasta salad.
+Take it to a BBQ, eat it on its own, or make it for meal-prepped lunches for the week– the options are endless with this pasta salad.
 Plus, can you really ever get enough of avocado anything?

 I love making a quick pasta salad for an easy dinner or lunch.
-I’m always go-go-go that I don’t always have time to cook for hours (shocking right?).
-I know that so many of you are in the same boat.
-This pasta salad is meant to be effortless but delicious.
+I’m always so go-go-go that I don’t always have time to cook for hours (shocking, right?).
+I know that many of you are in the same boat.
+This pasta salad is meant to be effortless, yet delicious.

 Why you’ll love this avocado pasta salad:

-Versatile: Great for a side dish, on its own, meal prep, a potluck, a BBQ, the list goes on.
+Versatile: Great for a side dish, on its own, as meal prep, at a potluck, at a BBQ– the list goes on.
 Did I mention you can also swap out the ingredients with whatever you have on hand?

 Dressing: The dressing you can use on anything.
 Use it on a grain bowl, salad, or as a marinade.

 Avocados: Avocados have so many great health benefits.
-They are high in fat but 60% of this is monounsaturated fats which are actually healthy fats.
-This type of fat helps protect against heart disease, and can even help lower blood pressure.
-Avocados are also a great source of potassium, folate, and fibre.
+They are high in fat, of which 60% is monounsaturated, or healthy, fat.* This type of fat helps protect against heart disease, and can even help lower blood pressure.* Avocados are also a great source of potassium, folate, and fibre.*

 Cilantro: I know not everyone is a fan of cilantro.
 I get it.
 It’s actually a genetic thing that for some people it tastes like soap.
 If you are one of those people, feel free to swap this out for any fresh herb.
 Dill can be great, or parsley.